gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Ouch, Sensy, you're going to break my fingers!"
 Noxy pulled her hand free from her friend's terrified grip.

-"Saints be praised,"
+"Good,"
 the tiger rumbled,
 settling onto his haunches.
 "Now, if I may ask a favor,
 could you be so kind as to direct me to the village of Stale Leftovers?"
-His ear twitched at the sound of a distant hoot.
+His ear twitched at a distant hoot.
 "Or if perchance you are going that way yourselves, may I have the honor of accompanying you?
 Those creatures will think twice about molesting you